UMFcourses/UMFcourses.github.io/_pages/index.markdown

 hidden: true

-excerpt: "The coolest (down to -38 °C) Marine station in Sweden is now offering advanced courses:"
+excerpt: "The coolest (down to -38 °C) marine station in Sweden is now offering advanced short courses:"
 header:
   overlay_image: /assets/images/aurora2_compressed.png
-  caption: "UMF view with the Northen light"
+  caption: "View of the Northern Lights from UMF"
   actions:
     - label: "See the list of our exciting marine courses"
       url: /courses/